 5: Use a CRM

 A CRM (custom relationship management) tool is a lead management system.
 Use a CRM or another system to ensure you follow up.
-If there’s not a platform in place you that you think will work for you, create your own that will vibe with your working style.
+If there’s not a platform in place that you think will work for you, create your own that will vibe with your working style.

 There is a lead management tool included in your Landvoice account.
 This can help you make sure the right people are followed up with at the right time.
 Landvoice can also sync your leads right into many of the top real estate CRM platforms.